Couples Therapy

 Thriving together

-Couple Therapy — Supportive Approach
+Couple Therapy — A Supportive, Systemic Approach

 At the beginning, we take time to gently understand what each partner longs for, what feels painful or overwhelming, and what has become difficult to carry alone.
 Many couples discover that the real challenge is not a lack of love, but the limits we all have in truly receiving one another.
-Living closely with another human being—especially across gendered experiences—can be deeply challenging.
+Living closely with another human being — especially across gendered experiences — can be deeply challenging.
 Differences that could enrich the relationship often become sources of tension, misunderstanding, or hurtful accusations.

 In our work, these differences are not treated as obstacles but as invitations: opportunities to learn from one another, to grow together, and to create a more resilient and connected partnership.

-Individual Sessions Support the Couple
+When Individual Sessions Support the Couple

 Stepping aside for a short phase of individual exploration can help a partner clarify their needs, regulate their emotions, or work through personal themes that are impacting the relationship.
 When done thoughtfully and transparently, this often strengthens the couple work rather than interrupting it.